What is the GMAT?

 The GMAT exam showcases all of your skills – not just math.
 The Verbal section measures your ability to read and understand written material, to evaluate arguments, and to correct written material to conform to standard written English.
 Click here to find examples of the different question types within the Verbal section.

-The total GMAT score is between 200 and 800 points and only depends on your performance on the Quantitative section and the Verbal section.
-Some people are applying for a prestigious master or an MBA abroad and need a 650+ score.
-Most people in the Netherlands need to do the GMAT when they apply for a premaster or a master program and need a 550 score or a 600 score.
-In order to obtain such a score preparation for the GMAT is absolutely necessary!
+The total GMAT score ranges from 200 to 800 and only depends on your performance on the Quantitative section and the Verbal section.
+Some people apply for a prestigious Master’s program or an MBA abroad and need a 650+ score.
+Most people in the Netherlands need to pass the GMAT when they apply for a Pre-Master’s or a Master’s program and need a 550 or a 600 score.
+In order to obtain such a score, preparation for the GMAT is absolutely necessary!

-Wondering how to start your GMAT preparation?
-Download our free 5 step preparation plan and get started right away!
+Wondering how to prepare yourself for the GMAT exam?
+Download our free preparation timeline and get started right away!